3y6HuK/dwm-wallchanger/README.md

 To enable the automatic image change mode, edit the file along the way `$HOME/.dwm/dwmscripts/walls.sh` by removing the "#" in lines 6-7 and set this character at the beginning of line 8.
 In line 13 (sleep), you can specify the time to change the wallpaper.

-Run the command `mkdir -p $HOME/.dwm/wallpapers` and download the wallpaper using this path.